vladcalin/vladcalin.github.io/_posts/2017-04-27-communication-between-microservices.md

 The advantages are

-- No service discovery mechanism is needed because all services publish to and receive from a single service (or a cluster of services)
+- No service discovery mechanism is needed because all services publish to and receive from a single service, the message broker (or a cluster of brokers)
 - Reliable communication pattern as it is used worldwide in large scale systems.
+- Asynchronous, no blocking requests.
+This property makes a system capable of dealing with huge amounts of requests.

 The main disadvantages are

 - Favors one-way communication.
 Request-response communication is harder to implement
-- The messages might arrive in any order and even with some significant delays.
+- The messages might arrive in any order and even with some significant delays (depending on the message transport implementation).
+But this should not be a problem.

 ### Conclusion